Efficiently Collecting Training Dataset for 2D Object Detection by Online Visual Feedback: Results

-To reduce uncaptured areas around the target object, collecting multi-view image datasets is important.
-To validate the effect of Hm on data-collection variability, we compared datasets generated by the proposed method with those generated by the method without Hm.
-Note that, in the method without Hm, the collection rate increased based on an empirically determined threshold for the pose of the camera view.
+To reduce the number of uncaptured areas around a target object, it is important to collect multi-view image datasets.
+To validate the effect of Hm on unbiased dataset collection, we compared the datasets generated by the ALL method with those generated by the method without Hm.
+Note that in the method without Hm, the collection rate increases based on the pose of the camera view.

-\figref{result} shows scatter plots of the camera's 6D poses used to capture the 100 images collected with the proposed method and the method without Hm.
-The figure also illustrates a bounding box representing the smallest rectangular parallelepiped containing all camera viewpoint positions (plotted points).
-The wide distribution of the plotted points in the figure indicates that the variability of the dataset was large.
+\figref{result} shows scatter plots of the camera's 6D poses used to capture the 100 images collected with the ALL method and the method without Hm.
+The figure also illustrates a 2D bounding box representing the smallest rectangular parallelepiped, containing all camera viewpoint positions (plotted points).
+The wide distribution of the plotted points in the figure indicates that the variation in the dataset is large.

-Therefore, it appears that the variability in the dataset collected without Hm was also large.
-Nevertheless, if we observe the calculated distance [m], the proposed method showed larger differences in the distance for all trials compared with the method without Hm.
-The two calculated volumes [$\rm{m}^3$] of the bounding boxes containing each camera viewpoint position shown in~\tabref{variation} are similar because the mean distance in the method without Hm is larger.
-In the proposed method, the coordinate systems showing the viewpoints appear to be relatively densely gathered.
-These results are likely because the user carefully moved the camera incrementally to capture all the visualized rectangles.
-Conversely, when the hemisphere is hidden, the camera was moved randomly.
-The angular distance was calculated as $2 \times \arccos(\bm{q^*} \cdot \bm{\hat{q}}))$. $\bm{q^*}$ and $\bm{\hat{q}}$ represent the calculated quaternion, indicating the camera posture, and the unit quaternion, indicating the marker posture, respectively.
-The calculated angular distance was comparable between the proposed method and the method without Hm.
+Therefore, it appears that the variation in the dataset collected without Hm was also large.
+Nevertheless, if we observe the calculated distance [m], the ALL method shows larger differences in the distance for all trials compared with the method without Hm.
+The two calculated volumes [$\mathrm{m}^3$] of the 2D bounding boxes containing each camera viewpoint position shown in~\tabref{variation} are similar because the mean distance in the method without Hm is larger.
+In the ALL method, the coordinate systems showing the viewpoints appear relatively densely gathered.
+These results are likely because the user carefully moved the camera incrementally to capture all visualized rectangles.
+Conversely, when the hemisphere was hidden, the camera moved randomly.
+The angular distance is calculated as $2 \times \arccos(\bm{q^{*}} \cdot \bm{\hat{q}})$. $\bm{q^{*}}$ and $\bm{\hat{q}}$ represent the calculated quaternion, indicating the camera posture, and the unit quaternion, indicating the marker posture, respectively.
+The calculated angular distances were comparable between the ALL method and the method without Hm.